cmiltiadis/studioany/content/project/open-lectures.md

 projects: []
 ---

-The Open Lecture Series was founded in 2015, and slowly formalised as an intention of mapping the ecology of computation and thinking in the wider field of architecture and media.
+The *IAM Open Lectures* was founded in 2015, and slowly formalised as an intention of mapping the ecology of computation and thinking in the wider field of architecture and media.
 It focuses on hosting talks of younger academic researchers and practitioners, whose work and approach is experimental, interdisciplinary and in many cases in progress.
 The Open Lectures take place at the New Media Lab of the Institute of Architecture and Media, at Kronesgasse 5/III.

 The lectures are archived at the [TU Graz Tube](https://tube.tugraz.at/paella/ui/browse.html?series=9866b725-a6f2-41ca-8e5c-00879478b22f) and on [Vimeo](https://vimeo.com/channels/iamlectures).

-Filming & Production: Department of [Educational Technology](https://www.tugraz.at/oe/lehr-und-lerntechnologien/home/), TU Graz.
+## Credits

-The series was founded by the former IAM staff Constantinos Miltiadis, who curated the series until 2019.
-The IAM Open Lectures Series is continued by current members of IAM.
+The series was founded by the former IAM staff Constantinos Miltiadis, who curated and produced the series until 2019, up to Lecture 30.

-**Acknowledgement**
+The *Open Lectures Series* is continued by current members of IAM.

+**Filming & Production**
+Department of [Educational Technology](https://www.tugraz.at/oe/lehr-und-lerntechnologien/home/), TU Graz

+### Acknowledgements
-Special thanks to Ypatios Grigoriades (TU Graz Educational Technology Unit), for his support throughout the years, as well as Antonia Manhatsberger, Alexis Kalaitzopoulos, who filmed and edited most of the lectures.
-Thanks also to IAM student assistants Nora Hoti, Julian Jauk, Ludwig Grimm, and Martin Schrotz for their help with disseminating the event.
+Special thanks to Ypatios Grigoriades (TU Graz Educational Technology Unit) for supporting the lecture series throughout the years.
+Thanks to Antonia Manhatsberger and Alexis Kalaitzopoulos who filmed and edited most of the lectures.
+Thanks to IAM student assistants Nora Hoti, Julian Jauk, Ludwig Grimm, and Martin Schrotz for their help with the production and dissemination of lecture sessions.